Riyan Parag: Indian Premier League

 In December 2018, Riyan was bought by the Rajasthan Royals in the player auction for the 2019 Indian Premier League at his base price of 20 lakhs.
 During the 2019 Indian Premier League, he became the youngest cricketer to score a fifty in the history of the Indian Premier League.
 He achieved the feat at the age of 17 years and 175 days breaking the previous record of 18 years and 169 days, jointly held by Sanju Samson and Prithvi Shaw.

 Riyan was released by Rajasthan Royals ahead of the mega auction for 2022 Indian Premier League.
 In February 2022, he was re-bought by the Rajasthan Royals in the auction for the 2022 Indian Premier League tournament.

 In the 2022 Indian Premier League, he took 17 catches - the most by any Indian fielder and non-wicket-keeper in the tournament and scored a match winning 56 not out for Rajasthan Royals in a low scoring thriller against Royal Challengers Bangalore.

 In the 2024 Indian Premier League, Riyan was the highest run scorer for Rajasthan Royals, overall the third highest on the run scoring charts and fifth highest on the six hitters list with 573 runs and 33 sixes respectively.
 Riyan Parag made history by becoming the player with the most runs in a single season while batting at number four, surpassing Rishabh Pant's 2018 record of 547 runs at the position.
 He was the one with the most runs scored by any uncapped player in the 2024 Indian Premier League.
 Parag is the first player to score more than 550 runs in a season while batting at number four.

 During the 2025 Indian Premier League season, Riyan was appointed captain of the Rajasthan Royals following Sanju Samson's finger injury.
 He finished as the second highest run-scorer for the Rajasthan Royals in the season, with 393 runs at a strike rate of 166.52 and a total of 27 sixes.
 This included a 45 ball 95 against the defending champions Kolkata Knight Riders.
 He also contributed with the ball - picking up 3 top-order wickets in the season.

+In 2026, Riyan was appointed as the captain of Rajasthan Royals for the 2026 Indian Premier League season.
+Rajasthan Royals finished third in the tournament, having qualified for the play-offs under his first season as a full-time captain of the franchise.
+On a personal front, batting at number four, he scored a total of 309 runs in the season at a strike-rate of 157.65, that included 21 sixes and picked up two wickets with the ball.
+His top score was a 50 ball 90, that came against the Delhi Capitals, an innings that was studded with eight fours and five sixes.
+Riyan also scored a 23 ball half century in one of the games.